fghaas/five-is-fine/markdown/ignite.md

 *and our business* under those five responsibilities, that’s the limit.

-Now of course some of you will say, that’s nonsense!
+Now of course some of you will say, “that’s nonsense!”

-I can do this for more people!
+“I can do this for more people!”

 <!-- Note -->
+...
+“I can do this for more people!”

 Surely you can do this for more people.
 A significant number of managers *do* this for more people.

-But we’re not able to do it without compromising those five responsibilities, and thus making life harder for the people we work with.
+But we’re not able to do it *without compromising those five responsibilities,* and thus making life harder for the people we work with.

 > “A good manager is someone who gives me objectives and guardrails,